 Electrical Inspection Checklist Tool

 Pass your inspection the first time.
 Select your project type below to get a complete checklist with NEC code references, common fail reasons, and severity ratings.
-The average first-pass fail rate is 15–40%.
 Use this checklist before the inspector arrives.

 This checklist is a general reference, not a substitute for your local AHJ requirements.
 Inspection criteria vary by jurisdiction and inspector.
 Your local Authority Having Jurisdiction (AHJ) may have additional requirements, amendments, or interpretations that differ from the base NEC.
 Always confirm requirements with your local building department before your inspection.
 NEC references shown are based on the 2023 edition; your jurisdiction may enforce a different edition.